HarryKT/My-SQL/README.md

 A database such as MYSQL is often a key component of dynamic websites and is one of the best ways of storing data for web applications.

 If you’re unfamiliar with MySQL, it is a relational database management system and allows you to store and maintain large amounts of data easily.
 Setup something like PHPMyAdmin if you want a graphical user interface rather than the command line.
-It does make managing a database slightly easier.&nbsp;
+It does make managing a database slightly easier.
+&nbsp;

 ## Equipment List
 Below are the pieces of equipment that I made use of for this Raspberry Pi MySQL tutorial.